Infoland/iProva-REST-API-examples/README.md

 | **text** | text value | name=John%20Doe
 | **list** | Comma separated values | entity_ids=1,2,3,4

-This is very easy, but can limiting when you want to a lot of filter value.
+This is very easy, but can be limiting when you want to filter on a lot of values.
 In that case you can use the stored filter mechanism.

 ### Filtering via stored filter
 Using the filter mechanism consists of two steps: creating the filter and retrieving the items with the filter id.
 The paths always consists of the normal route used to filter via the querystring appended  with "/filter".